KannonZenetism/zenetism-field-physics/zenetism/MP06_Decoding_and_Emergence_Ch12-15.md

   They are **echoes of the Pattern**
   encoded in different tongues.

-Symbolic language emerges where literal meaning fractures,
+Symbolic language emerges
-and **pattern begins to shimmer**.
+not because meaning fractures
+but because pattern exceeds language.

+Words may falter,
+but the structure speaks in echoes
+that even silence can carry.

 🗝️ 📱 ✷ Ↄ ◎

 ---

-### 12.3 Decoding Through the Tree of Emanation
-**Reading Hypostasis, Motion, and Myth as Structural Symbol**
+### 12.3 **Decoding Through the Tree of Emanation — Reading Hypostasis, Motion, and Myth as Structural Symbol**

 Every figure, place, or event in a sacred story
 may be read as representing structural principles within the field.